jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-07.md

 So that, in this instance, the greatest common divisor is 36.

-**453.** It will be proper to illustrate this rule by some other examples ; and, for this purpose, let the greatest common divisor of the numbers 504 and 312 be required.
+**453.** It will be proper to illustrate this rule by some other examples; and, for this purpose, let the greatest common divisor of the numbers 504 and 312 be required.

 <a href="https://artofproblemsolving.com/texer/gjyncrpl">